TuyaInc/tuyasmart_home_ios_sdk/en/resource/Home.md

 ```
 ### Home member management

-All functions related to home member management correspond to`TuyaSmartHome` and `TuyaSmartHomeMember`classes
+All functions related to home member management correspond to`TuyaSmartHome` and `TuyaSmartHomeMember`classes, member role type is `TYHomeRoleType`

 #### Add Home Member